telerik/ajax-docs/controls/grid/getting-started/add-controls-to-column-templates.md

 1. On the **Choose Your Data Connection** page, expand the drop-down list by clicking the little triangle on the right side and select the **Northwind.mdf** from the available options.
 Then click the **Next** button:
 ![grid gettingstarted 5](images/grid_gettingstarted5.png)

->note If you happen to encounter a **"Database schema could not be retrieved"** exception, please follow the guide in[this]({%slug grid/getting-started/visual-studio-2012-datasource-configuration%})help topic.
+>note If you happen to encounter a **"Database schema could not be retrieved"** exception, please follow the guide in [this]({%slug grid/getting-started/visual-studio-2012-datasource-configuration%}) help topic.
 >